alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 <img align="right" width="330" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/scheduling_interval.png">

-The default value `0 sec` means NiFi will attempt to execute this processor as often as possible, while respecting some settings to prevent hogging resources.
+For a root processor, the default value `0 sec` means NiFi will attempt to execute this processor as often as possible.

 We only need it to execute once, so change the value to `1 day`.
 This way, when, later, we will start the processor, it will execute immediately once and then wait 1 day before executing again (although we will stop it to prevent it from running again the day after).